MicrosoftDocs/WSL/commandline/WSL/faq.md

 3. It is not possible to create a symlink between the two filesystems

 ###Why are there so many errors when I run "apt-get upgrade"?
 Some packages use features that we haven't yet implemented.
-We're constantly working on expanding our support but for now you may see some uggliness in apt-get's output.
+One of those packages is "udev" and is currently causing several errors during "apt-get upgrade".
+To fix this use the following steps:

+1. Write the following to /usr/sbin/policy-rc.d
+  * #!/bin/sh
+  * exit 101
+2. Make /usr/sbin/policy-rc.d executable
+  * dpkg-divert --local --rename --add /sbin/initctl
+  * ln -s /bin/true /sbin/initctl

 ###How do I fully uninstall WSL?
 In Command Prompt: